Accomplishments for Core Goal #5: Biosurveillance

 - All 24 public school systems in Maryland report daily school absenteeism data to ESSENCE.
 School absenteeism provides a more complete analysis of potential public health events, especially during influenza season, because children are often the first carriers of new viruses.
 In late 2011, the State partnered with Allegany, Carroll, and Harford County Public Schools to begin anonymously reporting elementary school absenteeism data to ESSENCE.
 The first day of the 2012-2013 school year marked the very first that every public school in Maryland reported absenteeism data to ESSENCE.

-- The Department of Health and Mental Hygiene built a new Public Health Laboratory.
-Opened in the summer of 2014, the new laboratory allows DHMH to perform testing for high consequence pathogens that can be transmitted by aerosol (e.g., pandemic influenza event and white powder bio-threat events).
+- The Maryland Department of Health built a new Public Health Laboratory.
+Opened in the summer of 2014, the new laboratory allows MDH to perform testing for high consequence pathogens that can be transmitted by aerosol (e.g., pandemic influenza event and white powder bio-threat events).
 The laboratory design incorporates an open, flexible concept, which allows lab spaces to be easily reconfigured as testing missions evolve.
 The lab also has room for trainings and an all-hazards receipt facility to process specimens from threat events.